 How to Set Up:

-At the bottom of this page, you will find a big green button that says “Grab Your Free Printable Here”, click that button.
+At the bottom of this page, you will find a email box “Give Me the Printable”, click that button.

 If the button is green and says “Start Download” or “View PDF” please do not click that, that is an ad that is slipping through the cracks of the filters on my ad management and we are doing everything we can to get rid of them.
-After you click the “Grab Your Free Printable Here” button you will be prompted to give your email address.
-Simply fill this out and your download will be sent directly to your inbox.
+Above the “Give Me the Printable” button you will be prompted to give your email address.
+Simply fill this out and your download will appear.

 Once you have your file, print it out on cardstock.
 You could easily print this off on paper, but the cardstock will ensure this book will hold up for little kids.
 I know cardstock can be on the spendier end and I have been on the hunt to find some for cheaper.
 So far the cheapest I have found is $3 for a pack of 150 sheets at Walmart (brand Georgia-Pacific).
 It’s worth checking out 🙂

 After you print, I would also highly suggest laminating.
 For ours, we laminated every single page plus one blank piece of paper.
 Our blank piece of paper became our cover page and holder for our game pieces.